Dataset Construction for Training LLM to Learn Analog Circuit Knowledge: EXPERIMENTS

-As shown in Table \ref{table:performance_comparison}, the top-ranked model, referred to as the experimental group (abbreviated as \emph{Exp.} in this table) and denoted as AnalogSeeker, is trained using the NSC-SFT method introduced in Section \ref{s3d}.
-It achieves an accuracy of 85.04\% on the benchmark, marking a 15.67\% point improvement over the baseline instruct model Qwen2.5-32B-Instruct (69.37\%) and reasoning model QwQ-32B (81.54\%).
-Notably, it also outperforms two of the most widely used commercial models: DeepSeek-v3 (84.41\%) and GPT-4o (73.99\%).
+As shown in Table \ref{table:performance_comparison}, the model trained from Qwen2.5-32B-Instruct with KL-regularized SFT achieves an accuracy of 84.59\%, marking a 15.67 percentage-point improvement over the baseline instruct model Qwen2.5-32B-Instruct (68.92\%).
+This improvement demonstrates the effectiveness of the proposed dataset and training method.

-This substantial gain clearly demonstrates the effectiveness of the comprehensive approach proposed in Section \ref{s3}, which includes corpus collection, data distillation, and model training strategies.
-By fine-tuning on the curated dataset, we successfully inject analog circuit knowledge into the model.

-More specifically, DeepSeek-v3's performance (84.41\%) is comparable to ours.
-We attribute its strong performance primarily to its massive 671B parameter scale, the training corpus consisting of trillions of high-quality and diverse tokens (including many difficult math and code data) \cite{deepseek-v3}, both of which enable DeepSeek-v3 to encode rich knowledge and better reasoning abilities to earn a higher score on this benchmark.

-On the other hand, GPT-4o's relatively ordinary performance (73.99\%) reflects its divergent training objectives.
-As GPT-4o is designed as a model for natural human-computer interaction, its training prioritizes versatility and broad applicability across diverse daily tasks \cite{gpt4o} rather than deep knowledge in specific technical fields.
+Besides, compared to Qwen2.5-32B-Instruct, the more advanced models from the same series, QwQ-32B and Qwen3-32B, achieve accuracies of 80.78\% and 80.86\%, respectively, and also outperform Qwen2.5-32B-Instruct (68.92\%).

-QwQ-32B's performance (81.54\%) is also good.
-Although QwQ-32B could lack the domain knowledge, its genuine reasoning capabilities acquired through RL \cite{qwq32b} enable it to derive correct answers through logical deduction, thereby partially mitigating the limitations of domain knowledge and model scale.
-For example, as illustrated in Fig. \ref{fig:example}, when analyzing noise in a classic CMOS opamp, QwQ-32B demonstrates its ability to apply basic formulas and reason through the problem, and finally recognizes that increasing $g_{\mathrm{m}1}$ reduces noise contribution from the first stage, and that reducing the $g_{\mathrm{m}3}/g_{\mathrm{m}1}$ ratio increases first-stage gain, thereby lowering input-referred noise.
+QwQ-32B, which builds on the Qwen2.5-32B-Instruct baseline, improves its reasoning ability through large-scale RL \cite{qwq32b}.
+Although not specifically trained on analog circuit data, its strong reasoning capability allows it to derive correct answers through logical deduction, partly compensating for the lack of domain knowledge.
+For example, as shown in Fig. \ref{fig:example}, when analyzing noise in a classic CMOS op-amp, QwQ-32B applies basic formulas and correctly reasons that increasing $g_{\mathrm{m}1}$ reduces the first-stage noise contribution, while lowering the $g_{\mathrm{m}3}/g_{\mathrm{m}1}$ ratio increases first-stage gain and thus lowers input-referred noise.